 We invest a portion of our assets in pools or tranches of CMBS, including horizontal and other risk retention investments.
-The collateral underlying CMBS generally consists of commercial mortgages on real property that has a multifamily or commercial use, such as retail space, office buildings, warehouse property and horles, and which from time include assets or properties owned directly or indirectly by one or more Other Blackstone Accounts.
+The collateral underlying CMBS generally consists of commercial mortgages on real property that has a multifamily or commercial use, such as retail space, office buildings, warehouse property and hotels, and which from time to time include assets or properties owned directly or indirectly by one or more Other Blackstone Accounts.
 CMBS have been issued in a variety of issuances, with varying structures including senior and subordinated classes.
-The commercial mortgages undergage in a variety of issuances, with varying structures including senior and subordinated classes.
-The commercial mortgage hore in "We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial ecovery in the event of default; an event of default may adversely affect our results of operations and financial condition."
+The commercial mortgages underlying CMBS generally face the risks described above in "-We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition."

 Mortgage-backed securities may also have structural characteristics that distinguish them from other securities.
 The interest rate payable on these types of securities may be set or effectively capped at the weighted average net coupon of the underlying assets themselves.
 As a result of this cap, the return to investors in such a security would be dependent on the relevant timing and rate of delinquencies and prepayments of mortgage loans bearing a higher rate of interest.
 In general, early prepayments will have a greater impact on the yield to investors.
-Federal and state law may also affect the return to investors by capping the interest rates payable by certain mortgages.
+Federal and state law may also affect the return to investors by capping the interest rates payable by certain mortgagors.
 Certain mortgage-backed securities may provide for the payment of only interest for a stated period of time.
-In addition, in a bankruptcy or similar proceeding involving the originator or the servicer of the CMBS (often the same entity or an affiliate), the assets of the issuer of such securities could be treated as never having been truly sold to the originator to the issuer and could be voided as a fraudulent transfer.
+In addition, in a bankruptcy or similar proceeding involving the originator or the servicer of the CMBS (often the same entity or an affiliate), the assets of the issuer of such securities could be treated as never having been truly sold to the originator to the issuer and could be substantively consolidated with those of the originator, or the transfer of such assets to the issuer could be voided as a fraudulent transfer.